 1. Rediscover yourself

-People gain and lose roles throughout their lives – parent, friend, colleague, etc. Being open to change is a good way to remain resilient to this cycle of life.
+People gain and lose roles throughout their lives – parent, friend, colleague, etc. Therefore, being open to change is a good way to remain resilient to this cycle of life.
 Rediscover what you enjoy in life by maintaining hobbies or finding new ones.
 These help people to regain a sense of purpose and clarity over the things that matter.

 2. Keep your body healthy

 Eat a healthy balanced diet, ensure that you get the right nutrition and keep yourself hydrated.
 All of these things have been proven to improve the mind and body during the process of ageing.
 Just 20 minutes a day is a great start!
 For instance, activities like yoga or chair exercises are a good way of keeping your body and mind connected and feeling well.

 3. Stay connected

 Social interaction and relationships with others are associated with positive ageing and feeling optimistic about life.
 So, nurture relationships with family, friends, and others in your community.
 Encouraging interaction with others prevents isolation and promotes good mental and physical health.

 4. Don’t sweat the small stuff

 Life can keep you dragged down if you focus on small issues.
 If something is out of your control, avoid wasting energy on it and change things where you are able to.
 Don’t worry about things that in the bigger picture, don’t make a difference.